libremfg/rhize-docs/content/how-to/bpmn/orchestration-overview.md

 write_task --> subscribe
 ```

-For a more detailed discussion about what trigger to use, refer to the next section.
+For a more detailed discussion about what trigger to use, read the next section.

 ## Triggers

 You also have multiple ways to {{< abbr "trigger" >}} a BPMN.
-The best choice of trigger depends on the context the event and system that initiates the workflow.
+The best choice of trigger depends on the context of the event and the system that initiates the workflow.

-- **Message triggers.** You can start workflows by publishing to your broker or by publishing to this Rhize broker.
+- **Message triggers.** You can start workflows by publishing to your broker or the Rhize broker.

    If you want to initiate a workflow from a value changed in your data sources,
    [create a rule]({{< relref "/how-to/publish-subscribe/turn-value-into-event" >}}).
    As rules evaluate properties from equipment, they commonly are triggers from data emitted by level-1 and level-2 systems, such as SCADAs.

    If you want to initiate a workflow by publishing to the Rhize broker, use a [message start event]({{< relref "bpmn-elements#message" >}}).
-   These messages often originate from level-3 and level-4 systems, such as ERPs.
+   These messages often originate from level-3 and level-4 systems, such as an ERP.
 - **[Timer events]({{< relref "bpmn-elements#timer" >}}).** These work according to a schedule, either one-off or repeating.
 - **[API call]({{< relref "/how-to/gql/" >}})**.
 You can also start a BPMN workflow by sending a {{< abbr "mutation" >}} to the GraphQL API.
-  A common use of API triggers is in low-code workflows.
+  API triggers are commonly used in low-code workflows.
 For example, an operator may press a button to start a workflow and wait for its response.

   To start BPMN workflows, Rhize has two primary API operations:

      - `createAndRunBpmn` starts a workflow and does not wait for the response (asynchronous).
-     - `createAndRunBPMNSync` starts a workflow and waits for the process to complete or abort (synchronous)
+     - `createAndRunBPMNSync` starts a workflow and waits for the process to complete or abort (synchronous).

 ## Data processing and API calls